github/gh-gei/docs/ContributingCode.md

 **WARNING:** Running the integration tests locally will crash any CI integration test actions that are in progress and result in unexpected behavior, so wait until any in progress actions finish first.

-1. First make sure your environment variables are set
+1. First make sure your environment variables are set:
     ```
     export ADO_PAT=<pat_found_in_1password>
     export GH_PAT=<pat_found_in_1password>
     ```
-2. Build the binary with publish.ps1 (needs PowerShell) or copy the build command from publish.ps1
+2. Build the binary with publish.ps1 (needs PowerShell) or copy the build command from publish.ps1:
     ```bash
     pwsh
     ```